Is a 28 week old baby 7 months?

-She is probably enjoying her solids, working hard learning to crawl and perhaps even starting to sit up.
+Your baby is probably enjoying her solids, working hard on learning to crawl and perhaps even starting to sit up.

-At this age, some babies might already be pulling themselves up to stand, while others are still happy to roll around to get where they want to go.
-These are normal variations of this typical developmental milestone.
+At this age, some babies might already be pulling themselves up to stand, while others are still happy to roll around to get to where they want to go.
+These are normal variations of these typical developmental milestones.

 Your 28 week old baby’s brain is also working hard, developing rapidly to power her towards standing upright and walking in the coming months.

-You might notice an increase in appetite, changes to sleeping habits, and periods of fussiness and frustration, as she develops new skills.
-Once she achieves them, she practises them endlessly, wiring the pathways in her central nervous system as she prepares for the next stage.
+You might notice an increase in appetite, changes to sleeping habits and periods of fussiness and frustration, as she develops new skills.
+Once she achieves them, she practices them endlessly, wiring the pathways in her brain and central nervous system as she prepares for the next stage.
 There is no rest for this rapidly developing body!

-While most babies take to solids with enthusiasm, some babies are not so keen.
-It is important to keep in mind that the move to solid foods is a transitional stage which occurs during the second six months, and babies make this journey at their own pace.
-If your baby shows no interest, continue to involve her in family meal times and make foods available to her, but simply remove what remains at the end of the meal without a fuss.
+Continue to involve her in family meal times and make foods available to her; simply remove what remains at the end of the meal without a fuss.
 Forcing her to eat will only create negative associations with food and lead to ongoing battles.
-Most babies become interested at about eight months and are eating a range of family foods by twelve months of age.
+Most babies start to become interested by around eight months and are eating a range of family foods by twelve months of age.